Ignotus-mago/PixelAudio/examples/README.md

 - **LoadAudioToImage**: read an audio file, trancode it into an image and then play audio samples.
 - **LoadImageToAudio**: read, write, play, and mix channels of images and audio files.
 - **AriaDemoApp**: draw lines to trigger sound, connect to Max with UDP, auto-load files
+- **ArgosyDemo**: create and animate pixel patterns using number and color arrays
 - **AudioCapture**: capture streaming or live audio and turn it into a bitmap.
 - **GenerateAndSaveAudio** use a Wave Synth to generate audio and animation simultaneously.